 Completing either one of these options constitutes one action.

 When a home is sold by a short sale, the transaction will not satisfy the total amount that is owed.
 A short sale occurs when a property is sold for less than is owed on the total mortgage debt.
 In California, the lender cannot obtain a deficiency judgment following a short sale on a residential property that contains not more than four units.
-Junior lienholders are also prohibited from pursuing a deficiency judgment if they have agreed to the short sale.
-Cal.
+Junior lienholders are also prohibited from pursuing a deficiency judgment if they've agreed to the short sale.
+(Cal.
 Code Civ.
-Proc. § 580e.
+Proc. § 580e).

-A deed in lieu of foreclosure may also result in a deficiency.
+A deed in lieu of foreclosure could also result in a deficiency.
 The deficiency will be the difference between the property’s fair market value and the total debt.
-Although California’s prohibition against deficiency judgments after a short sale does not explicitly apply to deeds in lieu of foreclosure, a California court could potentially view this as evidence of a legislative intent to prohibit a deficiency judgment following any loss mitigation transaction, including deeds in lieu of foreclosure.
 If you intend to complete a deed in lieu of foreclosure and want to avoid a deficiency judgment, you should negotiate with your lender to include language in your deed in lieu of foreclosure agreement that the transaction fully satisfies your entire mortgage debt.
-Without such language in the agreement, there remains a risk that the lender may later attempt to obtain a deficiency judgment against you.
+Without such language in the agreement, there remains a risk that the lender might later attempt to obtain a deficiency judgment against you.

 If you’re a California homeowner facing a foreclosure and want to learn whether you might face a deficiency judgment, if you have any defenses to the action, or want to find out about different ways to avoid a foreclosure, consider talking to an lawyer.
 If you can't afford a lawyer, a HUD-approved housing counselor can tell you about foreclosure avoidance options.